'Bright is playing an exhibiton match' - Shyam Thapa slams East Bengal's foreign players after Kolkata derby defeat | Goal.com

-'Bright is playing an exhibiton match' - Shyam Thapa slams East Bengal's foreign players after Kolkata derby defeat
+'Bright is playing an exhibition match' - Shyam Thapa slams East Bengal's foreign players after Kolkata derby defeat

 Former India international Shyam Thapa has criticised the foreign players at East Bengal following the Red and Golds ' 1-3 defeat against ATK Mohun Bagan in the Kolkata derby on Friday.